AGN as Potential Factories for Eccentric Black Hole Mergers: Results from Unequal-mass Scatterings.

-To illustrate that eccentric binary black hole mergers are not a unique outcome of equal-mass interactions, we also consider results from full 2.5-PN-scatterings between a binary black hole [$40M_{\odot}, 20M_{\odot}$] with $a = 1\ {\rm AU}$ and an incoming single black hole [$20M_{\odot}$].
-Fig. \ref{fig:fGW_dist} (left panel) shows the gravitational wave peak frequency distribution at the time of formation (assembly) for each binary black hole that eventually merges.
-Nearly all $3$-body mergers form near or in the LIGO/Virgo band, whereas the $2$-body mergers peak at lower frequencies near the LISA\cite{2017arXiv170200786A} band, as naturally follows from the difference in characteristic time scales\cite{2018MNRAS.tmp.2223S, 2018MNRAS.481.4775D}.
-Fig. \ref{fig:fGW_dist} (right panel) shows the corresponding cumulative eccentricity distribution at $10$~Hz, where we have used the quadrupole approximation\cite{Peters:1964bc} for propagating the sources from their initial gravitational wave peak frequency.
-In agreement with our analytical calculations, we see that most of the binary black hole mergers have an eccentricity $e > 0.1$ at $f_{GW} > 10$~Hz or above.
-Note that sources forming in band, will generally appear as burst sources\cite{2020CQGra..37g5008L}, and some will even remain eccentric close to merger.
+To illustrate that eccentric binary black hole mergers are not a unique outcome of the equal-mass interactions mainly presented in this {\it Letter}, we here show results from 2.5-PN-scatterings between a binary black hole [$40M_{\odot}, 20M_{\odot}$] with $a = 1\ {\rm AU}$ and $e=0$, and an incoming single $20M_{\odot}$ black hole on an inclined orbital plane with $\psi = 0.5^\circ$.
+Fig.~\ref{fig:fGW_dist} (left panel) shows the gravitational wave peak frequency distribution at the time of dynamical formation (assembly) for each binary black hole that eventually merges.
+Nearly all $3$-body mergers form near or in the LIGO-Virgo band, whereas the $2$-body mergers peak at lower frequencies in the LISA band.
+Fig.~\ref{fig:fGW_dist} (right panel) shows the corresponding cumulative eccentricity distribution at $10$~Hz, where we have assumed the quadrupole approximation\cite{Peters:1964bc} for propagating the sources from their initial gravitational wave peak frequency.
+As seen here, $\sim 40\%$ of all the binaries with merger time $<10^{5}\ \mathrm{yr}$ will appear with an eccentricity $e > 0.1$ at $f_{GW} > 10$~Hz in this unequal-mass example.
+This is similar to what is found in the equal-mass case, which illustrates that the unequal-mass case also is expected to produce eccentric mergers at an enhanced rate when the interactions are near co-planar.

-\paragraph{Conclusions.} Orbital eccentricity constitutes one out of only three intrinsic parameter-sets that can be directly deduced from an observed gravitational wave signal, where the other two are black hole masses and spins.
-The rate of eccentric sources is typically expected to be relatively low, but every such source provides invaluable information into the astrophysical formation mechanism of gravitational wave mergers.
-For example, eccentric mergers naturally form in galactic nuclei during gravitational wave capture encounters\cite{2009MNRAS.395.2127O,2018ApJ...860....5G,2019ApJ...881...20R}, in globular clusters during multi-body interactions\cite{2018PhRvD..97j3014S, 2018PhRvD..98l3005R}, and in the field through Lidov-Kozai oscillations\cite{2019ApJ...881...41L}, but essentially never through standard isolated binary evolution.
-A true milestone on the observational level is GW190521, which is the first gravitational wave source consistent with having a non-zero eccentricity\cite{2020arXiv200904771R, 2020arXiv200905461G}.
-Its relatively high-mass components, high misaligned spin and possible associated electromagnetic flare\cite{2020PhRvL.124y1102G} suggest a possible AGN-disk origin\cite{2020PhRvL.124y1102G}, but the additional non-zero eccentricity has been a major puzzle.